last updated: may 20th 2026

 Helpful links: Coolors contrast checker, Coolors Palettes

-Text is texing in huge text walls?
-A lot of width?
-Try to make paragraphs & limit the space a bit!
-Don't seperate every two sentences, but make a break here and there, or if the topic slighly changes.
+Make paragraphs & limit the space!
+Don't seperate every two sentences, but make a break.
+Open things up if the topic changes.
 Try to write easy-to diguest sentences without sounding too cryptic, especially on pages meant to be informative.
-Makes things easier to read for your visitors too.

 - avoid big textwalls, make breaks